SeanFitz1919/sdetTechJmeter/README.md

 2) The second Assert checks that the performacne response of the request is less than 5 seconds response by default and would change based on the gradle properites file value to match the thread used and scale configuration.

+# Options for Scaling
+Note: For running at scale see -- https://abstracta.github.io/jmeter-java-dsl/guide/#run-test-at-scale
+        * By using runIn() four options are available for running the jmeter tests at scale.
+Test name can be set, total number of users, threads set per engine and time out

+- BlazeMeter
+Test name can be set, total number of users, threads set per engine and time out.
+Additonaly a dashboard can be presented showing real time information.
+All that is required is an authenciation token.

+- OctoPerf
+  Similar features to BlazeMeter with similar requirements to setup however also has some addtional featueres such as ramping up users over time.

+- Azure Load Testing
+Again similar features to the above OctoPerf and BlazeMeter with requireing AZURE_CREDS to authenicate.

+- JMeter remote testing
+Meter already provides means to run a test on several machines controlled by one master/client machine.
+This is referred as Remote Testing
+JMeter remote testing requires setting up nodes in server/slave mode (using bin/jmeter-server JMeter script) with a configured keystore (usually rmi_keystore.jks, generated with bin/ JMeter script) which will execute a test plan triggered in a client/master node.
+This allows for scaling with AWS and any other possible cloud based configuration or virtual machine hosting service.
+Even directly into a custom docker kuberneties setup.